kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 -->

 End-to-end testing depends on a working resource driver and a container runtime with CDI support.
-A mock driver will be developed in parallel to developing the code in Kubernetes, but as it will depend on the new APIs, we have to get those merged first.
+A [test driver](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/dra/test-driver) was developed in parallel to developing the code in Kubernetes.

-Such a mock driver could be as simple as taking parameters from ResourceClass and ResourceClaim and turning them into environment variables that then get checked inside containers.
+That test driver simply takes parameters from ResourceClass and ResourceClaim and turns them into environment variables that then get checked inside containers.
 Tests for different behavior of an driver in various scenarios can be simulated by running the control-plane part of it in the E2E test itself.
 For interaction with kubelet, proxying of the gRPC interface can